How to Estimate Bloom Time for Amaryllis Bulbs

 Which Amaryllis Variety are You Growing?

 Like most bulbs, amaryllis go through a dormancy period that lasts between 3 and 6 months.
 While the bulbs are dormant, the plants finish developing their flowers, using energy that was stored during the growing season.
 Natural dormancy periods vary, and this is one reason some varieties of amaryllis come into bloom sooner than others.

 The variety list below will give you some idea of what to expect.
 Be aware that some varieties of amaryllis are grown in both the northern and southern hemispheres, so you can't go only by the variety name.

 Another factor that impacts bloom time is when you plant the bulb.
 As a general rule, the sooner you put an amaryllis bulb into moist soil and give it light and warmth, the sooner it will wake up and start growing.
 But you'll also find that as the winter progresses, the bulbs are more eager to bloom and will come into flower more quickly.

 How will you know when your amaryllis is starting to wake up?
 The first sign of growth will be the tip of a bud or a leaf peeking out from the top of the bulb.
-If the bulb hasn’t already been potted up, do it now and put the pot in a bright room that’s approximately 65-70°F. Water sparingly, which means no more than 1/4 cup per week.
+If the bulb hasn’t already been potted up, do it now and put the pot in a bright room that’s relatively warm -- approximately 65-70°F. Water sparingly, which means no more than 1/4 to 1/2 cup per week.
 Once the bulb has sprouted and is in active growth, you can usually expect to see flowers in 3 to 4 weeks.